bailey27/cppcryptfs/README.md

 	rapidjson - https://github.com/miloyip/rapidjson (for parsing gocryptfs.conf)
 	dokany - https://github.com/dokan-dev/dokany

-	For Dokany, you probably want to get the binary distribution and install it from here: https://github.com/dokan-dev/dokany/releases
+	For Dokany, you probably want to use the binary distribution from here: https://github.com/dokan-dev/dokany/releases

 	The version currently used with cppcryptfs is Dokany 1.0.0-RC3